noxiryma/pp2_js_rpsls/README.md

 ![Navigation buttons](assets/images/readme_images/button_hover_feature.webp)

 I placed the navigation buttons in order from left to right as to how the user should navigate through them.
 First clicking on the rules button to learn the rules of the game.
-Then clicking on the start game function to start the game.
+Then clicking on the start game button to start the game.

 On smaller screens from 320px up to 768px the navigation buttons flex direction were changed from row to column.